penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities-properties-freetimebetweenweeksborders.md

 engineInputGHCSchema#/definitions/incompatibilities/properties/freeTimeBetweenEndWeekAndStartWeekDays
 ```

-Minutes between finishing time on week's last day, and starting time the next week.
+Minutes between the end time of the last day of the week and the start time of the following week.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |